mschmitt19/plugin-video-in-flex/README.md

 ### Testing with Web Chat

-To test this functionality locally with Flex 2.0, clone the [Twilio Flex Web Chat UI Sample](https://github.com/twilio/flex-webchat-ui-sample) React app.
+To test this functionality locally with Flex 2.0, clone the [Twilio Flex Web Chat React Sample](https://github.com/twilio/twilio-webchat-react-app) web app.

 ## View your plugin in the Plugins Dashboard